Applicable Employee Classes:

 If the hearing officer determines that the respondent has violated the University’s Title IX policy, the decision will be forwarded to the designated University administrator to decide what remedial actions will be required and/or sanctions imposed.
-When the respondent is a student, the Vice President for Student Affairs will determine the appropriate remedial actions and/or sanctions.
-When the respondent is a member of the faculty, the Senior Vice President for Academics/Provost will determine the appropriate remedial actions and/or sanctions.
+When the respondent is a student, the Dean of Students will determine the appropriate remedial actions and/or sanctions.
+When the respondent is a member of the faculty, the Provost will determine the appropriate remedial actions and/or sanctions.
 When the respondent is a staff member, the Associate VP of Human Resources will determine the appropriate remedial actions and/or sanctions.

 Sanctions will be reasonably calculated to stop the violation and prevent its recurrence.

 When a violation of this policy is found, possible disciplinary actions may include, but are not limited to written warnings, loss of privileges, mandatory training or counseling, probation, suspension, demotion, exclusion, expulsion, and termination of employment.
 The specific sanctions imposed will be commensurate with the level of offense and in accordance with applicable laws, regulations, policies and procedures.
 The University recognizes that some offenses are so serious that suspension, dismissal or termination of employment may be warranted on the first occurrence.
 The University's response is based on several factors, including the severity of the conduct and any prior policy violations, and aims to prevent problems from recurring and remedy any discriminatory effects on a complainant or others.

 In addition, the University may take steps to address the effects of the conduct on victims and others, including, but not limited to, counseling and support resources, academic and housing assistance, change in work situations, leaves of absence, and training or other preventative measures.